eprei/42_override/level01/Ressources/walkthrough.md

 # Walkthrough for Level 01

-# Understanding the Program
+## Understanding the Program

 The program `level01` is a simple login prompt that asks for a username and password.
 If the username is `dat_wil`, it checks the password and in either case it prints `nope, incorrect password...` and exits.
 This program is vulnerable to a buffer overflow attack due to the way it handles the password input.
 It takes an input of up to 100 characters, and it stores in a fixed-size buffer of 64 bytes, which can lead to a buffer overflow.

-# Finding the Offset
+## Finding the Offset

 We create a cyclic pattern and use it as our password input to find the offset where the buffer overflow occurs.
-The tool `pwndbg` provides a convenient way to generate a cyclic pattern and find the offset.
+The `pwndbg` tool provides a convenient way to generate a cyclic pattern and find the offset.

 ```shell
 └─$ gdb ./level01